mobak88/recipe-node-app/README.md

 # Recipe system API

 CRUD API for recipe system built with expressJS and a Postgres database.
 The system are using [pg](https://github.com/brianc/node-postgres) as a client to handle database queries.
 I used postgres because it is the most popular and one of the most well documented relational database management systems.
-I have also tried my best to follow best practises for [REST API naming conventions](https://restfulapi.net/resource-naming/)

 You need psql installed on your machine to run the database and change the password variable in db.js to the password you set when you installed postgres.
 Download PostgreSQL [Here](https://www.postgresql.org/download/)